Ay-slim/ccPackage/README.md

 `cardGen({issuer: 'Visa', ends_with: '92134'})` _#returns a valid 16 digit card number ending with the bin 92134(e.g. 5131921340366092)_

 ## bank_code and issuer
-Not supported yet, will come up in a future version
+Not supported yet, will come up soon in a future version